 One of the QNB Group's main strategic initiatives is to maximise its operational performance in order to further increase its market share by (i) developing products that address the customers' needs, (ii) realising operational and financial synergies across the QNB Group and (iii) utilising the experience of the QNB Group's management to oversee the operational performance across its regional and international network.
-QNB seeks to increase its operational performance by improving its asset quality through risk management and investing in strong IT infrastructure to centralise data processing and operational risk management policy.
+QNB seeks to increase its operational performance by improving its asset quality through risk management and investing in strong IT infrastructure to centralise data processing and operations.
+QNB has invested in sophisticated risk management software to support its comprehensive operational risk management policy.
 Through QNB's software system and risk management policy, QNB monitors key risk areas and effectively manages liquidity and funding requirements.